GuidesPriority

 Check the point count

-Start with a relevant calculator hub or official source.
+Start with a relevant calculator or official source.
 A ticket with zero points is a different problem from one that moves you toward suspension or a higher risk category.

 The question is not only how long points stay on the record, but whether this specific ticket adds enough weight to change your next decision right now.